nearform/react-browser-hooks/storybook/stories/fullscreen/README.md

 ## useFullScreenBrowser Hook

 The useFullScreenBrowser Hook detects if the user has entered fullscreen using the browser menu.
-As this does not trigger any browser events internally, the component must listen for resize events (limited to 1 frame per second), and evaluate whether in full screen mode or not.
-Both useFullScreenBrowser and useFullScreen can be used together to detect these modes (see the FullScreen demo component for an example).

 Import as follows: